CyberFlameGO/svnpython/Doc/library/re.rst

       result = re.match(pattern, string)

-   but using :func:`re.compile` and saving the resulting regular expression object for reuse is more efficient when the expression will be used several times in a single program.
+   but using :func:`compile` and saving the resulting regular expression object for reuse is more efficient when the expression will be used several times in a single program.

    .. note::